Check Basics · Info

 Banks may flag or question cashier’s checks that are several months old and can ask for additional verification before paying them.

-If a cashier’s check remains outstanding for too long, the bank may recommend that the customer cancel and reissue it, especially when the check is lost or damaged.
-Treating a cashier’s check like cash and depositing or using it promptly is usually the safest approach.
+If a cashier’s check stays outstanding for too long, the bank may recommend cancelling and reissuing it, especially if the check is lost or damaged.
+The safest approach is to treat a cashier’s check like cash and deposit or use it promptly.

 Government Checks